l-modular representations of p-adic groups SLn(F): maximal simple k-types: Maximal simple -types

-\begin{prop} Let $\pi$ be any irreducible $k$-representation of $\rM$, then the restriction $\res_{\rM'}^{\rM}\pi$ is semisimple with finite length, and the direct factors are $\rM$-conjugate.
-Conversely, let $\pi'$ be any irreducible $k$-representation of $\rM'$, then there exists an irreducible representation $\pi$ of $\rM$, such that $\pi'$ is a direct factor of $\res_{\rM'}^{\rM}\pi$. \end{prop}
+\begin{prop} Let $\pi$ be an irreducible $k$-representation of $\rM$, then the restriction $\res_{\rM'}^{\rM}\pi$ is semisimple of finite length, and the irreducible direct components are $\rM$-conjugate.
+Conversely, let $\pi'$ be an irreducible $k$-representation of $\rM'$, then there exists an irreducible representation $\pi$ of $\rM$, such that $\pi'$ is a direct factor of $\res_{\rM'}^{\rM}\pi$. \end{prop}

-\begin{proof} For the first part of this proposition.
-The method of Silberger in \cite{Si} when $\ell=0$ can be generalised to our case that $\ell$ is positive.
-We first assume that $\pi$ is cuspidal.
-Let $Z$ denote the center of $\rM$, and the quotient $\rM\slash Z\rM'$ is compact.
-Since for any vector $v$ in the representation space of $\pi$ the stabiliser $\mathrm{Stab}_{\rM}(v)$ is open, the image of $\mathrm{Stab}_{\rM}(v)$ has finite index in the quotient group $\rM\slash Z\rM'$.
-Combining with Schur lemma, the restricted $k$-representation $\res_{\rM'}^{\rM}\pi$ is finitely generated.
-By \S 2.7,II in \cite{V1} the restricted representation is $Z'=Z\cap\rM'$-compact.
+\begin{proof} For the first part, the method of Silberger in \cite{Si} for the case when $\ell=0$ can be generalised to $\ell$-modular setting.
+At first we assume that $\pi$ is cuspidal.
+Let $Z$ be the center of $\rM$, and the quotient $\rM\slash Z\rM'$ is compact (it is finite when $char(F)=0$, but may be infinite when $char(F)>0$).
+Since the stabiliser $\mathrm{Stab}_{\rM}(v)$ is open for any vector $v$ in the representation space of $\pi$, the image of $\mathrm{Stab}_{\rM}(v)$ has finite index in the quotient group $\rM\slash Z\rM'$.
+Hence the restriction $\res_{\rM'}^{\rM}\pi$ is finitely generated.
+By \cite[\S II,2.7]{V1} the restriction is $Z'=Z\cap\rM'$-compact.
+Now we show that it is admissible.